 What did I learn while wandering through 14 countries last year with nothing but my camera and my carry-on?
 In this video, I talk about the #1 skill I developed and how it’s relevant for leadership today.
-If you’re interested in nurturing this sense and creating your own inner compass to figure out your next … Continue reading VIDEO: Navigating life (and work) like a bat
+If you’d rather read about this idea, head over here for the blog post written in Lyon, France.

 It’s the job of leaders to model authenticity at work, but what does that really mean?
 And how does one go about doing it?
 One way might be to explore the three types of masks we tend to wear: Identity, Viewpoints and Emotions…. “